 Information Technology at Heathfield School is designed to fully support the teaching of all subjects during the students’ time here, including research, communication, document creation and file storage, as well as their leisure activities.
 Every student is given a school network account which provides personal access to resources such as e-mail, storage and printing/copying, most of which are accessed via Microsoft Office 365.
-Classroom materials are moving towards Teams and OneNote, for which there are apps on every platform.
+Classroom materials and Prep work are delivered via Microsoft Teams, for which there are apps on every platform.
 Lesson whiteboard content becomes immediately available to students for their notes and revision without the need for paper handouts.

-We are a Microsoft Volume License holder and use very reliable Dell servers running Windows Server 2019 to host our virtual machines.
-All classroom computers, laptops and tablets run recent versions of Windows 10.
-A private 1 Gbps leased line provides fast, secure connectivity to the Internet and our cloud services.
+We are a Microsoft Volume License holder and use modern, reliable servers and enterprise-grade virtualisation systems to host our virtual machines.
+All user-facing devices in classrooms and offices run recent versions of Windows 10.
+A 1 Gbps leased line provides fast, secure connectivity to the Internet and our cloud services.

 On-site data is backed up nightly to a dedicated server, and then replicated automatically to an off-site location to guard against data loss.

 For internet security, we use Smoothwall Advanced Firewall and Guardian content filtering system in order to ensure safe and age-appropriate browsing for all users.
-E-mail is protected via the in-built security of Microsoft Office 365, with some custom additions specific to our environment.
+E-mail is protected via the class leading Barracuda Email Gateway Defense.
 We adhere to the PREVENT and KCSIE (Keeping Children Safe in Education) child safeguarding guidelines.
 Anti-malware software is used on all of our computers.

 Being a 24/7 boarding school, keeping our systems running and maintaining internet services is of paramount importance.
-We do everything we can to minimise down-time and have failover replica servers that can be switched into action in a matter of minutes.
+We do everything we can to minimise down-time – servers are configured with automatic failover so that should one go down, the others can take over in minutes.
 Maintenance is scheduled so that it has minimal impact on school business.

 Wi-Fi and BYOD